tobie/ua-parser/php/README.md

     ?>

-If you want to grab a copy of the YAML data from ua-parser each night you can use a cron job and point it at the following bit of code:
 ## Getting the User-Agent Data ##

 To get the user-agent data for either the initial load of the project or each night as a cron job you can use the following on the command line: